spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/architecture.md

 Before the Azure cluster creation process, you must have created custom storage accounts or containers.
 All custom storage accounts and containers will be listed in the **Cluster config** page during the cluster creation process.
 If you need help creating a custom storage account or container, check out the Azure [Create a Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) guide or the Azure [Manage Containers](https://learn.microsoft.com/en-us/azure/storage/blobs/blob-containers-portal) guide.

-The following section covers a few scenarios where you have the need to customize Azure storage in an Azure cluster.
+The following sections cover a few scenarios where you have the need to customize Azure storage in an Azure cluster.

 ## Custom Name